 United Way Worldwide is a global service organization that provides services and support to nearly 1,800 local, independent United Ways across the world.
 United Way of Greater Milwaukee & Waukesha County has its own 501(c)(3) certification, is independently governed by a local board of directors and pays dues to United Way Worldwide.
 Money raised in our four-county region stays here, supporting local programs and helping local people.

-We have been recognized nationally and locally for our high rate of efficiency, and received a four-star rating by Charity Navigator – its highest ranking.
+United Way of Greater Milwaukee & Waukesha County has been recognized nationally and locally for our high rate of efficiency and has received a four-star rating by Charity Navigator – its highest ranking.

-We ensure that the most donor dollars are at work in our community, solving problems and helping people, with nearly 90 cents of every dollar raised invested into community problem solving – and that far exceeds national standards.
+We ensure that the most donor dollars are at work in our community, solving problems and helping people.

 In addition, thousands of volunteers give generously of their time and talents to United Way each year, allowing us to minimize costs and keep administrative and fundraising expenses low.